 The Board currently comprises the Executive Chairman, Managing Director, Finance Director and three non-executive Directors.
-Under the criteria adopted by the Committee on Corporate Governance, Torgeir Mantor would not be perceived to be independent due to his interests in the Company's shares.
+Under the criteria adopted by the Committee on Corporate Governance, Torgeir Mantor and Sean Savage would not be perceived to be independent due to their interests in the Company's shares.
 None of the non-executive Directors are involved in the day-to-day management of the Group.

-The names of the Group's Directors at 31 December 2012 together with brief biographical notes are set out on page 11.
+The names of the Group's Directors at 31 December 2013 together with brief biographical notes are set out on page 9.

 In accordance with Article 87 of the Company's Articles of Association, Mr Ted O'Neill and Mr Torgeir Mantor retire by rotation, and being eligible, offers themselves for re-election.
-In accordance with Article 94 of the Company's Articles of Association, Mr Willie McCarter retires, and being eligible, offers himself for re-election.
+In accordance with Article 94 of the Company's Articles of Association, Mr Aidan Hughes retires, and being eligible, offers himself for re-election.